TrudAX/denistrunin-blog/src/posts/performance-examples1Ax2012/index.md

 ### Waiting time for batch tasks

-A client complains was that integration is very slow.
-During the analysis, I found that for integration they used a batch job that should be executed every minute, and sometimes it didn't.
+A client complain was that integration was very slow.
+During the analysis, I found that for integration they used a batch job that should be executed every minute, and sometimes it wasn't.

-There is some old recommendation on the Internet that when you set up an AX batch server you should allocate only several threads per CPU core.
+There is one old recommendation on the Internet that when you set up an AX batch server you should allocate only several threads per CPU core.
 In this case batch server was set up with 32 threads and such low setting caused batch execution delays(as there were no free threads available).
 To identify such problems, I created a SQL [query](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/Jobs/DelayedBatchTasks.txt ) that compares batch job "Planned execution start time" with the "Actual start time".
-It is not good if you see some differences between these numbers.
+If you see some differences between these numbers you have the same problem.

 ![Batch delays](BatchDelays.png)

-The advice here is to increase this "Maximum batch threads" parameter for AOS until you have CPU and Memory resources(modern server can handle hundreds of threads).
-What is interesting that in the new D365FO version Microsoft has added **Batch priority-based scheduling**(PU31), but this feature probably just hides the problem.
+My advice here is to increase this "Maximum batch threads" parameter for AOS until you have CPU and Memory resources(modern server can handle hundreds of threads).
+It is interesting that in the new D365FO version Microsoft has added **Batch priority-based scheduling**(PU31), but this feature probably just hides the problem.

 #### Huge delays during sales orders posing and printing

 That was a quite interesting and complex case.
 A client complained about periodic delays(1-2 minutes) during sales orders posting.
 The issue couldn't be replicated(initially it looked like typical parameters sniffing or blocking issue).
 The problem was that they also had a lot of other performance issues(a lot of missing indexes, old SQL version, High CPU load on SQL server and so on...).
-The client used AX2009 and they outsource three different companies to support Infrastructure, SQL and AX side.
+The client used AX2009 and they outsourced three different companies to support Infrastructure, SQL and AX side.

-When we fixed all performance issues, the system load become low, but they still sometimes complained about the original issue and we still can't replicate it(in all our tests small orders posted within several seconds).
+When we fixed all performance issues, the system load became low, but they still sometimes complained about the original issue and we still couldn't replicate it(in all our tests small orders posted within several seconds).
 Setting up a SQL blocking alert and analysing TOP SQL also didn't show any problem.
 We ended up with a monitoring modification that logged different stages of sales invoice posing.
-The first finding was that posting time didn't depend on number of SO lines, next iterations showed that delay caused by the "print" method.
-Finally, we found the reason for this delay - for users whey used Windows2016 Citrix clients(AX2009 does not support that) and we in our tests used Windows2008R2 RDP to run AX client.
+The first finding was that posting time didn't depend on the number of sales order lines, next iterations showed that delay was caused by the "print" method.
+Finally, we found the reason for this delay - users used Windows2016 Citrix clients(AX2009 does not support that) and in our tests we used Windows2008R2 RDP to run AX client.
 Printer driver reconfiguration solved this issue.

 ### Slow standard operations

 A lot of clients experienced issues with operations already fixed by Microsoft.

-Top 2 problems here that were almost on every client:
+Top 2 problems that almost all clients had:

 - **Batch tables deadlocks** - was fixed in CU13 *KB3209851Continuous deadlocks in batch tables* - Microsoft switched locks processing to application locks
 - **Locks and deadlocks on InventSumDeltaDim** - was fixed in *KB4019571 Deadlocking on InventSumDeltaDim causes Sales order release batch to fail*.
 The solution is quite simple - delete RecId index and replace it with TTSItemCheckDimIdx

-The best way to start any performance investigation if users are complaining to individual operations is to search for the solution on LCS "Issue search"(you can search by description or by AOT element name).
+The best way to start any performance investigation if users are complaining to individual operations is to search for the solution on the LCS "Issue search"(you can search by description or by AOT element name).
 For example for AX2012R3, there are 120 resolved performance-related fixes to different parts of the system(you can view the full list searching by "slow")

 ![LCS Search](SlowLCS.png)

-Also is it helpful to install on your project the latest standard version on AX2012 and use it as a reference(if you have such application, hotfixes is much easy to install by extracting them as)
+Also it is helpful to have the latest standard version on AX2012 and use it as a reference(if you have such application you can also extract hotfixes from it as xpo)

-With the latest version definition there is a trick - if you google "latest AX version" you probably find this page - [Overview of Microsoft Dynamics AX build numbers](https://cloudblogs.microsoft.com/dynamics365/no-audience/2012/03/29/overview-of-microsoft-dynamics-ax-build-numbers/).
-The problem with this site that it is no more updated.
+With the latest version definition there is a trick - if you google "latest AX version" you will probably find this page - [Overview of Microsoft Dynamics AX build numbers](https://cloudblogs.microsoft.com/dynamics365/no-audience/2012/03/29/overview-of-microsoft-dynamics-ax-build-numbers/).
+The problem with this site that it is not updated anymore.
 Current AX2012R3 latest version(both for the Binary and application) is called "August 2019 release".
 It can be downloaded from *LCS - AX2012 project - Updates -  UPDATE INSTALLER FOR MICROSOFT DYNAMICS AX 2012 R3*

 ### Application issues